robin-rpr/calos/doc/clearly-run.rst

 * :code:`clearly convert` directly from :code:`clearly image` or another builder to a directory.

-* Charliecloud’s tarball workflow: build or pull the image, :code:`clearly convert` it to a tarball, transfer the tarball to the target system, then :code:`clearly convert` the tarball to a directory.
+* Clearly’s tarball workflow: build or pull the image, :code:`clearly convert` it to a tarball, transfer the tarball to the target system, then :code:`clearly convert` the tarball to a directory.